 Firework is the world’s premier end-to-end live commerce platform for enterprises to incorporate short-form, shoppable videos and live streaming capabilities on their websites.
 In addition, it enhances customer engagement and loyalty through immersive video-powered experiences.
 With the Firework platform, you get:

-- Best-in-class Live stream commerce production technology
+- Best-in-class Live stream for brands

 - E-commerce and ad integrations